leonlinsx/minimal-mistakes/_posts/2020-05-09-josh-wolfe-interview.md

 **2. Semi state-owned companies could be the dominant force emerging from the crisis**

 - **There's a huge disconnect between the real economy and what the market believes**
-  - I don't think the amount of permanent economic destruction is fully appreciated
+  - The amount of permanent economic destruction isn't fully appreciated
   - Big businesses will be fine, but small and medium businesses will take a long time to rebuild
   - We've lost so many jobs so quickly compared to how long we took in creating them
-  - The ripple effects so far have bene masked by massive federal intervention.
+  - The ripple effects so far have been masked by massive federal intervention.
 They've been buying at the very top of the stack and all the way down
   - What's underappreciated is that the economy is asymmetric in crashing vs being built up

 *LL - I'm having trouble understanding this as well.
 The bull case is that all of this job loss was priced in, which is why we saw such a large drop in the market initially.
 The Fed giving a backstop to everything might be reducing risk.
 Also, if everyone thinks that things are too good to be true, it implies they're being cautious and not irrationally exuberant.*